Religious policy of Xi Jinping

-Religious Sinicization (from the prefix “Sinicise” meaning somebody or something modified under Chinese influence) usually refers to ‘the indigenisation of religious faith, practice, and ritual in Chinese culture and society’.
-Since Xi Jinping took office of the General Secretary of the Chinese Communist Party in 2012, the officially atheist Chinese Communist Party (CCP) has tightened restrictions on religions.
+Religious sinicization (from "sinicize", meaning somebody or something modified under Chinese influence) usually refers to "the indigenisation of religious faith, practice, and ritual in Chinese culture and society".
+Since Xi Jinping took office as the General Secretary of the Chinese Communist Party in 2012, the officially atheist Chinese Communist Party (CCP) has tightened restrictions on religion in the People's Republic of China.

-The party's attitude towards religion dates back to the founding of the People's Republic of China in 1949, when early CCP leaders viewed religion as a potential threat, associating it with foreign influence, feudalism, and superstition.
-During the Cultural Revolution (1966–1976), CCP Chairman Mao Zedong took on measures to eliminate religion which led to the widespread destruction of religious sites and persecution of believers.
+The ruling CCP requires its members to be atheists or face expulsion from the party.
+After the proclamation of the People's Republic of China in 1949, CCP leaders viewed religion as a potential threat, associating it with foreign influence, feudalism, and superstition.
+During the Cultural Revolution (1966–1976), CCP Chairman Mao Zedong undertook a campaign to eliminate religion, which led to the widespread destruction of religious sites and persecution of believers.
 Under Deng Xiaoping, the CCP shifted to a regulatory policy, aimed at managing religion and using its influence to achieve other party objectives, as well as to suppress any threat it might present to the party's authority.
 Given the apparent expansion of religion in Chinese society in recent decades, CCP leaders have responded with a combination of regulations and repression.

 The Xi general secretaryship has broadly followed a similar approach to religion and continued policies initiated by its predecessors.
-However, religious policy under Xi Jinping can be distinguished from that of the Hu Jintao era in four key ways: a set of new, more restrictive legal instruments have been introduced, religious persecution targets have broadened, there is increased state interference in daily religious practices, and there are new forms of technological surveillance.
+However, religious policy under Xi Jinping can be distinguished from that of the Hu Jintao era in four key ways: a set of new, more restrictive legal instruments has been introduced, religious persecution targets have broadened, there is increased state interference in daily religious practices, and there are new forms of technological surveillance.